assadali007/used-card-Advanced-EDA-/README.md

-🚚 Advanced EDA on Automotive Auction Data – Fleet Procurement Analysis
+# 🚗 Advanced EDA: Used Car Auction Market Analysis

-Overview:
+## 📍 Project Summary

-This project explores the U.S. automotive auction market to support fleet vehicle procurement for service contractors.
-Due to a spike in demand and supplier shortages, the analysis aims to uncover cost-effective sources for Ford F150 trucks using real-world auction data.
+This project explores the U.S. used car auction industry with a focus on fleet procurement.
+The goal is to support a client who leases Ford F150s to contractors and is facing supply shortages from traditional sources.
+The analysis identifies cost-effective procurement opportunities from automotive auctions using real-world data.

-Goals:
+## 🎯 Objectives

-Understand the structure of the used car auction industry
+- Understand trends in the used car auction market

-Analyze pricing trends across locations and time
+- Analyze factors influencing vehicle selling price

-Identify where Ford F150s are sold below their MMR (Manheim Market Report) value
+- Compare auction selling prices against MMR (Manheim Market Report) values

-Recommend high-volume, low-cost auction hubs for bulk purchasing

-Key Techniques Used:

-📊 Advanced EDA with Pandas & Seaborn
+- Locate high-volume auction regions offering Ford F150s below market price

+## 🛠️ Tools & Libraries

+- **Python** (Pandas, NumPy)
+- **Seaborn** & **Matplotlib** for advanced visualizations
+- **Jupyter Notebook** for exploration and presentation

+## 📊 Key Visualizations

+- Pair plots of vehicle attributes
-🔍 Visualized price vs. condition, year, and odometer
+- Histograms of vehicle year, condition, and odometer

-📉 Correlation and regression using lmplot and heatmap

-🗺️ Grouped statistics by auction date, region, and vehicle condition

-🔍 Deep dive into Ford F150 listings by comparing sellingprice vs mmr
+- Linear regression (`lmplot`) of price vs. key variables
+- Heatmaps of correlation between features
+- Grouped bar charts for average price and count by date/location

+## 🔎 Key Findings

+- Certain regions (e.g., Utah) offer Ford F150s significantly below their MMR value
+- Condition and odometer are strong indicators of price
+- Many cars are sold below market value even when in good condition
+- Some dates show a spike in auction volume, indicating procurement opportunities

+## 📁 Folder Structure